meghrajranaware23/bodyiq-policies/privacy-policy.md

 - Store comparison results for future reference (in device memory only)

 **App Functionality:**
-- Maintain your account and user profile (email only stored in database)
+- Maintain your account and user profile (email and subscription data stored in database)
 - Send email confirmations and notifications (via Resend service)
+- Process subscription management and payments (via RevenueCat)
 - Provide customer support and respond to inquiries
 - Improve app performance and user experience